sahilvyas29/sophomore/README.md

 ├──main.go
 └── krc.go  (Your NFT contract file)
 ```

 ---

  <!-- TODO Change title -->

-## Checkpoint 1: 🏗 KRC-NFT Contract Functions Walkthrough
+## Checkpoint 1: 🏗 NFT Contract Walkthrough

-**Open the file "KRC.go".**
+Let's **Open the file `krc.go`** and go deep dive into NFT contract.

-#### 1. Initialize Token Contract
+#### 1. Initializing the Token Contract

-The [Initialize method](https://github.com/PrabalParihar/BuildThon/blob/main/krc.go#L524) serves as a crucial first step in configuring a Kalp-based ERC721 token contract.
-It establishes the name and symbol that will be indelibly associated with the token collection, ensuring clarity and consistency throughout its lifecycle.
+The **Initialize** method is the first step in setting up your Kalp-based ERC721 token contract.
+This method assigns a name and symbol to the token collection, ensuring that these identifiers are consistently used throughout the token's lifecycle.

 ```go
 func (c *TokenERC721Contract) Initialize(ctx kalpsdk.TransactionContextInterface, name string, symbol string) (bool, error) {